rjam13/COP3530-Assignment-2-Template/README.md

 ## Assignment

-1) Modify the Java program named FormulaCalc.java that has a method that takes a string representing a valid molecular formula and computes and returns the total number of protons in the molecule.
-Your method should use a stack to keep track of partial results as you encounter subexpression in the chemical formula.
+1) Modify the `Algorithm` method in the Java program named FormulaCalc.java found in **src/main/java/org/assignment2**.
+It takes a string representing a valid molecular formula and computes and returns the total number of protons in the molecule.
+The method should use a stack to keep track of partial results as you encounter subexpression in the chemical formula.

     * You may assume that the atoms in the formula all have atomic numbers no greater than 54 and appear in the truncated periodic table shown below.
 Each box shows the atomic symbol along with its atomic number.